- Falls account for the most common type of injuries among construction workers and are the greatest cause of fatal injuries.

 –the right to review records of work-related injuries and illnesses.

 Ergonomics looks at how tools can be designed or adjusted for maximum efficiency to create the best fit for the individual performing the task, according to the US Bureau of Labor Statistics.
-There are many uses for ergonomics in the business environment, but in construction there are numerous musculoskeletal injuries or disorders (MSD) possible.
-These often stem from repetitive movements and lifting heavy objects improperly.
-They cause about one third of construction worker injuries, according to OSHA and are the most frequently occurring health hazard in the industry.
+There are many uses for ergonomics in the business environment, but in construction, there are numerous musculoskeletal injuries or disorders (MSD) possible.
+These often stem from repetitive movements and lifting of heavy objects improperly.
+They cause about one-third of construction worker injuries, according to OSHA, and are the most frequently occurring health hazard in the industry.

 When injury from a construction accident is due to wrongdoing or carelessness of a third party, the construction worker can file a third-party lawsuit concerning the injuries (AllLaw.com).
-At other times worker’s compensation is the worker’s only remedy and recovery is usually less than what one would receive in a personal injury law suit.
+At other times worker’s compensation is the worker’s only remedy, and recovery is usually less than one would receive in a personal injury lawsuit.

 There are generally three types of lawsuits that can be filed: